Which place is cheaper, Cincinnati or Gainesville?

 Cincinnati has a larger population, and is about 2 times larger than the population of Gainesville.
 When comparing the sizes of Gainesville and Cincinnati, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 In the summer, Gainesville is around the same temperature as Cincinnati.
-Typically, the summer temperatures in Gainesville in July are around 81°F (27°C), and Cincinnati is about 79°F (26°C).
+Typically, the summer temperatures in Gainesville in July average around 81°F (27°C), and Cincinnati averages at about 79°F (26°C).

 Gainesville gets a good bit of rain this time of year.
 In July, Gainesville usually receives more rain than Cincinnati.
 Gainesville gets 6.8 inches (174 mm) of rain, while Cincinnati receives 3.5 inches (90 mm) of rain each month for the summer.

 In October, Gainesville is generally a little warmer than Cincinnati.
-Temperatures in Gainesville average around 71°F (22°C), and Cincinnati stays around 58°F (15°C).
+Daily temperatures in Gainesville average around 71°F (22°C), and Cincinnati fluctuates around 58°F (15°C).

 It's quite cold in Cincinnati in the winter.
 Gainesville is much warmer than Cincinnati in the winter.
-The temperature in Gainesville is usually 54°F (12°C) in January, and Cincinnati stays around 31°F (-0°C).
+The daily temperature in Gainesville averages around 54°F (12°C) in January, and Cincinnati fluctuates around 31°F (-0°C).